fastify/fastify/docs/Reference/Validation-and-Serialization.md

 the types specified in your schema `type` keywords, both to pass the validation and to use the correctly typed data afterwards.*

-The Ajv default configuration in Fastify doesn't support coercing array parameters in querystring.
-However, Fastify allows [`customOptions`](./Server.md#ajv) in Ajv instance.
-The `coerceTypes: 'array'` will coerce one parameter to a single element in array.
+The Ajv default configuration in Fastify supports coercing array parameters in `querystring`.
 Example:

 ```js
 const opts = {